-The Foundation will take steps to deter or advise against cash donations.
-In instances where this is not possible the Foundation and its staff (the Board, Executive, volunteers etc.) must adhere to the 'Cash Policy'.
+The Snowdome Foundation (Snowdome) will take steps to deter or advise against cash donations.
+In instances where this is not possible Snowdome and its staff (the Board, Executive, volunteers etc.) must adhere to the 'Cash Policy'.

-Note: The Foundation prefers not to accept a cash donation exceeding \$200.
-Donations exceeding this amount should be paid to Snowdome by cheque, credit card or direct debit.
+Note: Snowdome prefers not to accept a cash donation exceeding \$200.
+Donations exceeding this amount should be paid by cheque, credit card or direct debit.

-The Executive will have access to a Visa debit card for use solely on authorised Snowdome purchases.
-In the event that an authorised purchase is to be made when the Business Visa card is not available, the Snowdome representative may pay for the item/service from personal funds then seek reimbursement from Snowdome.
-Reimbursement will ordinarily be made via direct debit but may also be made from the petty cash float.
+The Executive will have access to a Snowdome Corporate Credit card for use solely on authorised Snowdome purchases.
+If an authorised purchase is to be made when the Snowdome Corporate Credit Card is not available, the Snowdome representative may pay for the item/service from personal funds then seek reimbursement.
+Reimbursement will be made via direct debit